XiaoChen1992/CPSCI-366/Assignment/Assignment1.md

 - **Team work, 2 students in one team.**
 - **DO NOT use `test.csv` for training, validation, feature selection, or scaling**.
 - Only use `train.csv` during development.
-- We will evaluate your model using `test.csv` and rank performance separately.
+- Use the train_test_split function I provded in start code to generate train and validation data, and evaluate your model's performance on it.
 - You may consult Kaggle notebooks and blogs to explore ideas, but you **must cite all external resources**.
-- **Extra credits**: The team achieves the lowest test loss will get addition 1 credit for Assignment 1.

 ---